 Thanks for signing!
 Now triple your impact by sharing this campaign with your friends.

+The business model of the fossil fuel industry is in no way compatible with a safe climate.
 New York City and State’s pension funds, combined worth over $350 billion, are amongst the largest in the United States and world.
-The funds contain billions of dollars of investments in fossil fuel companies, including climate criminals like ExxonMobil, fracking companies and the companies backing the Dakota Access Pipeline.
+The funds contain billions of investments in fossil fuel companies, including climate criminals like ExxonMobil, fracking companies and the companies backing the Dakota Access Pipeline.

-Despite the significant climate impacts New York has already endured, these investments remain in place.
-New Yorkers have faced the hottest year on record, with droughts, floods and extreme heat alerts.
-To this day, New Yorkers are still rebuilding from the devastation caused by Superstorm Sandy in 2012 — a record $65 billion in damages.
+New Yorkers have faced the hottest year on record, with droughts, floods, and extreme heat alerts.
+To this day, New Yorkers are still rebuilding from the devastation caused by Superstorm Sandy in 2012 — a record $65 billion in damage.

-With a regressive and anti-climate federal administration, and as one of the financial centers of the world and shining light for progress and diversity, it’s more critical than ever for New York City and State to divest and cut ties from climate-destroying fossil fuel companies and reinvest in a sustainable economy that works for all.
+With a regressive and anti-climate federal government, it’s more critical than ever for New York City and State to divest and cut ties from climate-destroying fossil fuel companies and reinvest in a sustainable economy that works for all.

 The world is watching New York.
 Under the regressive Trump administration, we need NY to be a true beacon of safety and sanctuary, but New York city and state pension investments in oil, gas and coal companies fueling the climate crisis stand in the way.
 ExxonMobil is one of New York State pensions’s largest investments at over $1billion, even as its own Attorney General Eric Schneiderman leads the charge in investigating the corporation for what could be the worst case of corporate fraud in history.
 The state has over $5 billion invested in companies that frack – poisoning our water, destroying our lands – even though fracking is banned across the state.
 This is double talk worthy of a Trump not NY.
 We need New York to step into its climate leadership and inspire a nation.